zplewis/lastmileoftheway/README.md

 php artisan migrate:fresh --seed
 ```

+> Note that if you change a column name and a migration fails, check routes/web.php.
+> It seems that somehow, routes/web.php is executed before other code and holds on to previous
+> column names.

 Use this code within a Blade template to see what is currently in the session:

 ```php